 Let’s take it one step further.
-With unified commerce, you’ve brought your inventory data into one place, and coordinated it wherever you sell.
+With unified commerce, you’ve brought your inventory data into one place and coordinated it wherever you sell.
 As items are sold, the platform tracks the real-time data.
 Not only does this help you to provide customers with accurate information; it also lets you see how quickly different products are moving, and which channels are moving products the fastest.
 You can use that data to understand customer demand, and then make strategic moves in replenishment.

 Drive Internal Efficiency

 Manual efforts are the enemy of productivity and sales growth.
 They’re time-consuming, riddled with errors and delays, and require expensive internal resources.
-What’s more, a manual process can only go as fast as an employee can type, making them nearly impossible to scale.
+What’s more, a manual process can only go as fast as an employee can type, making it nearly impossible to scale.
 But if you’re managing multiple vendor portals and systems, there’s no real way to escape them.

 We’ve already talked about how unified commerce brings all your channels into one place, and allows you to control and disseminate data across multiple systems.
-But on top of that, unified commerce uses direct integration to automate data transfers from your EDI solution, to your web storefront, to your ERP and back.
-This is a monumental benefit, because not only does it eliminate the time you spend on manual efforts; it also increases your data accuracy, which in turn reduces delays, chargebacks and customer disappointments.
+But on top of that, unified commerce uses direct integration to automate data transfers from your EDI solution, to your web storefront, to your ERP, and back.
+This is a monumental benefit, because not only does it eliminate the time you spend on manual efforts; it also increases your data accuracy, which in turn reduces delays, chargebacks, and customer disappointments.

 Meet Customer Expectations

 Customers today expect a level of service hereto unheard of.
-They want a personalized experience, high-quality goods and ultra-fast shipping.
+They want a personalized experience, high-quality goods, and ultra-fast shipping.
 Let’s assume you already have a winning product, and you’ve achieved your goal for shipping timeframes.
-Another thing that unified commerce allows you to do is create a seamless customer shopping experience.
+Another thing that unified commerce allows you to do is to create a seamless customer shopping experience.
 For example, with all that data being pulled into one, central hub, you can easily track customer actions across channels.
 So you’ll be able to see, did that customer buy one thing in the store and another online?
 Or, if they’re in the store, have they previously bought online?
 In the case of one functionality, you’d be able to bring up that customer’s online history to your POS, so you can make targeted recommendations in person.
 What you’re doing is creating a shopping experience that follows the customer wherever they go—making it hyper-personalized for them, while giving you the information you need to drive the sale.

 How Unified Commerce Helps You Do Business in Every Direction

-Unified commerce takes the pieces of your omni-channel strategy and brings them together so you can see the whole picture.
+Unified commerce takes the pieces of your omnichannel strategy and brings them together so you can see the whole picture.
 Whether you’re expanding your web storefront, or working with retailers, or selling on Amazon, unified commerce can help you reach more customers faster and with better service—and that means you’ll be ready to do business in every direction.